 I started playing piano since I was about 4 years old because my mom was my piano teacher.
 I was never a big fan of practicing when I first started, but I stuck with it because I wanted to play with my mom and perform piano duets.
 I began playing violin at the age of 9 and played with several orchestras and churches.
 But most of all, I truly enjoyed spending time with my mom as I played the violin and she accompanied me on the piano.

-I am currently a third year medical student at Wayne State School of Medicine and truly believe that music and healing have a strong correlation.
+I am currently a fourth year medical student at Wayne State School of Medicine and truly believe that music and healing have a strong correlation.
 When exams and daily schedules are hectic, picking up the violin to play music in the evening after work is always a perfect cure to relieve stress and refocus for the next day.
 There are numerous studies showing how studying classical music helps professionals become better team players in the real world and I strongly believe that this is a vital characteristic in today's hospital workforce.
 This is why I believe in the Detroit Medical Orchestra's mission to bring music in physicians' and patients' lives.

 I'm also a big fan of Detroit and want to see it thrive.
 My favorite thing to do is to go for a long run along the Detroit River, go workout at the Downtown YMCA, and meet up with good friends at the Sugar House in Corktown or spend an afternoon at the Detroit Institute of Arts.